"The world is a book and those who do not travel read only one page.” - St. Augustine

 (Historical archaeological findings) |

-From Tasek Pedu, we drove through Sik and exited at Gurun.
+From Tasik Pedu, we drove through Sik and exited at Gurun.
 We detoured to the famous Bujang Valley located at the foothills of Gunung Jerai.
 In this area here lies the cradle of Kedah’s pre-Islamic civilization.
 Relics of the richly-cultured Hindu-Buddhist era were found here.
 We visited the Lembah Bujang Archaeological Museum and later visited the ancient temples which are also called candi.

 |